Skip To Main Content

 Countryside Parks

 Across the county you’ll find wonderful countryside parks to explore.
 Enjoy a breath of fresh air and some family fun as you explore Wharton Park, Hardwick Park or Chester-le-Street Riverside Park for perfect play areas, peaceful strolls and wonderful views.
-At Auckland Castle Deer Park you can follow many family-friendly trails through this ancient park which was once owned by the most powerful men in Britain – the Prince Bishops.
+At Auckland Palace Deer Park you can follow many family-friendly trails through this ancient park which was once owned by the most powerful men in Britain – the Prince Bishops.

 Dark Skies Event